-About our guides
+About i-Base guides

-i-Base treatment guides are written in non-technical language
+i-Base treatment guides use non-technical language

 Print copies can be ordered online.
 These are free to individuals and UK-based clinics and support groups.